ngdoseo/ngseo/README.md

 ### What can you do then...

-1) You can *build* your app, the server and client bundles [build](#build) The options for the build will be picked from angular.json and only using one command
+1. You can *build* your app, the server and client bundles [build](#build) The options for the build will be picked from angular.json and only using one command
-       `npm run build`
+       `npm run ssr:build`

-2) You can *serve* your server side app as you would normally ng serve, now here behind the scenes we are building on --watch mode, webpacking and serving
+2. You can *serve* your server side app as you would normally ng serve, now here behind the scenes we are building on --watch mode, webpacking and serving with the command    `npm run ssr:serve

-`npm run ssr` will run client and server builds and run a express server with the

-`npm run static` will creaate the static site following the predfined routes

-`npm run spider` will scrap the app returning the app-routes
+3. You can automatizally route scraping your own app to create a routes file with `npm run ssr:spider`

+4. You can with the command  with `npm run ssr:seo` SEO-ing your app whether you have a server side sendered `--server` or a client `--client`